awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-mqtt.md

 After you finish setting up the Amazon FreeRTOS MQTT library for your device, you can start porting the OTA agent library\.
 See [Porting the OTA Library](afr-porting-ota.md) for instructions\.

 If your device does not support OTA functionality, you can start porting the Bluetooth Low Energy library\.
-See [Porting the BLE Library](afr-porting-ble.md) for instructions\.
+See [Porting the Bluetooth Low Energy Library](afr-porting-ble.md) for instructions\.

-If your device does not support OTA and BLE functionality, then you are finished porting and can start the Amazon FreeRTOS qualification process\.
+If your device does not support OTA and Bluetooth Low Energy functionality, then you are finished porting and can start the Amazon FreeRTOS qualification process\.
 See the [Amazon FreeRTOS Qualification Guide](https://docs.aws.amazon.com/freertos/latest/qualificationguide/) for more information\.